mfcgrp/Creative-Coding-IDM-NYU-DM-GY-6063-Section-D-/WEEKLY_SCHEDULE.md

 ⦁	optionally watch video tracking and image manipulation videos

-⦁	read these notes on ⦁	video and image manipulation
+⦁	read notes on video and image manipulation

 ⦁	optionally read notes on video tracking and computer vision